Notgnoshi/generative/README.md

 # L-System Rule Parsing

-In [*The Algorithmic Beauty of Plants*](http://algorithmicbotany.org/papers/#abop), Lindenmayer and Prusinkiewicz outlined several types of grammars that could be interpreted as algorithmic models of plans.
+In [*The Algorithmic Beauty of Plants*](http://algorithmicbotany.org/papers/#abop), Lindenmayer and Prusinkiewicz outlined several types of grammars that could be interpreted as algorithmic models of plants.
 These grammars are

 1. Context-free grammars